nicklockwood/layout/README.md

 To install Layout autocompletion in Sublime Text:

-1. Go to `Settings > Browse Packages…`, which will open the Packages directory in the Finder
+1. Go to `Preferences > Browse Packages…`, which will open the Packages directory in the Finder
 2. Copy the `layout.sublime-completions` file from the Layout repository into `Packages/User`

 Autocomplete for standard UIKit views, view controllers and properties will now be available for xml files edited in Sublime Text.